cybercongress/cybercongress/site/content/post/takeoff-round.md

 > You may say I'm a dreamer.
 I hope someday you'll join us.
 And the world will be as one

-The takeoff has started.
+The takeoff will start on the 27.04.2020 at ~18.50 UTC.
 [Join the evolution](https://cyber.page/gol/takeoff)!